Who We Work With

 The H2R Product Science team is made of passionate product leaders with decades of experience across startups and enterprises.

-Allison is a user researcher with years of product management experience focused in data and insights.
+Allison is a user researcher with over a decade of product management experience focused in data and insights at growth-stage startups MediaMath and Newsela.
 She has a deep interest in user experience and motivation.

 Product Manager & User Researcher